hamadmarri/ntn/README.md

 # Not Too Nice (NTN)
 Is a tool that adds alias files for other commands to make them run in very low priority by default.
-It adds this prefix: `chrt -i 0 ionice -c 3` to the command, which means that a the command will run on IDLE scheduler policy and on IDLE IO priority.
+It adds this prefix: `chrt -i 0 ionice -c 3` to the command, which means that the command will run on IDLE scheduler policy and on IDLE IO priority.
 The idle here doesn't mean that the command is idle (not running), it means that the task will be scheduled in IDLE policy which is in the least priority among others.